CurrySoftware/elm-shared-state-example/README.md

 ## Introduction

-In Elm, nested or seperate pages may want to share information among each other.
+In Elm, nested or separate pages may want to share information among each other.
 Realizing this comes with several challenges related to consistency and redundancy.
 Every submodule could hold relevant information, -> prone to errors.
-Common information can be organized across multiple sub-/ modules using a state which is heald by the model of a higher level module, for example the `Main.elm`.
+Common information can be organized across multiple sub-/ modules using a state which is held by the model of a higher level module, for example the `Main.elm`.

 This example shows how a state of either a single page application or components in a more complex module may be shared among each other.
 Individual components can access information stored in the state and mutate the state in a defined way.